-You have a big heart and an even bigger desire to serve.
+You have a big heart—and an even bigger desire to serve.

-When you look back on your career, you love seeing how your work has made a difference in the world.
+You value making an impact more than most.
+When you look back on your career, you love seeing how your work has made a difference for others.

 I get it.
-I am a Giver.

 The truth is, no matter how much we love a mission, if we’re not interested in the work we do on a daily basis, we can become resentful, frustrated and unhappy.